infiniityr/url-shortener/README.md

     - *urlCode*: the identifier of the short-url generated with the `/generate` API.

 ## Tips
-You can use a web server (Apache, Ngninx, ...) to create short-url with your domain name.
+You can use a web server (Apache, Nginx, ...) to create short-url with your domain name.

 Apache
 ```apache